FatherDivine/f0-dev/magspoof_flipper_cardorganizer/readme.md

 ## Usage <a name = "usage"></a>

 Todo:
 - Add installer script to easily install module.
+(DONE)
 - Instructions on how to run as a standalone script.
+(Partially done)
+- Turn $directoryPath & $ManualEntryDirectoryPath into command-line parameters so users can choose somewhere besides c:\temp\mags or c:\temp\mags\manualentry (This will be version in 0.2)
+- Add cool ASCII art (Version 0.2)